Mark Wohlers: Career

 He began the following season in a similar fashion: in two outings he recorded an ERA of 27.00 in 2/3 of an inning, with 6 walks.
 The Atlanta faithful, although frustrated with Wohlers' seemingly constant fastballs to the backstop or behind batters, rallied behind the embattled pitcher and would fervently cheer him on whenever he was in the game.
 After being recalled from Richmond, he entered a game and recorded a strikeout, his first in months, and received a rousing standing ovation from the crowd at Turner Field.

 On April 16, 1999, the Braves traded Wohlers to the Cincinnati Reds in return for John Hudek.
 The day after signing for the Reds he was put on the disabled list with an anxiety disorder.
 While undergoing treatment for his anxiety, Wohlers had Tommy John surgery on his elbow, which ended his season.
 Wohlers returned to baseball for the 2000 season in his old role as a setup man.
 He split the following season between the Reds and the Yankees before being traded to the Cleveland Indians prior to the 2002 season.

 In his first season with the Indians, Wohlers recorded an ERA of 4.79, with seven saves, three wins, four losses, and a much improved walk ratio.
 After experiencing pain in his right elbow in spring training before the 2003 season, Wohlers had an operation to remove several bone chips, ruling him out for the first two months of the season.
 His season ended in the second game of his rehabilitation assignment at Double-A Akron when he ruptured the tendon graft he had had in his elbow in 1999.
 He had Tommy John surgery for the second time in August of that year, which should have allowed him to return for the 2004 season.
 However, Wohlers decided not to return for personal reasons and was released by the Indians.
 He did not return to baseball, although he never formally announced his retirement.
 His career record is 39–29 with an ERA of 3.97 and 119 saves.

 Personal life

-Wohlers' first wife, Nancy, filed for divorce in Fulton County Superior Court in July 1998.
+Wohlers's first wife, Nancy, filed for divorce in Fulton County Superior Court in July 1998.
 Their daughter, Austyn, was born in 1996.

-In the early morning of March 1, 2011, Wohlers' home in Milton, Georgia, caught fire, burnt down in under an hour, and was considered a "total loss" by the local fire department.
-However, some of Wohlers' sports memorabilia was recovered from his basement.
+In the early morning of March 1, 2011, Wohlers' home in Milton, Georgia, caught fire, burnt down in under an hour, and was considered a "total loss" by the local fire department; however, some of Wohlers's sports memorabilia was recovered from his basement.
 He has credited his wife, Kimberly, with getting him, his two sons, and youngest daughter out of the house in time.
 His eldest daughter was not present at the time of the fire.

 Wohlers and his wife later ran an Atlanta real estate business called Team Wohlers, at Solid Source Realty.